-All Scan wood-burning stoves are provided with a product registration number.
+All Scan built-in stoves are provided with a product registration number.
 Please make a note of this number at the rear page of this manual; you will always need to quote it when contacting your dealer or Scan A/S.

-The product registration number is located at the rear of the stove.
+The product registration number is placed loose in the fireplace.